Small Area Labour Markets

 Labour market developments at the SA2 level

-• A higher proportion (91.5%) of SA2s in Capital Cities recorded a decrease in their unemployment rate, compared with those in Rest of State areas (71.5%).
+- A higher proportion (43.8%) of SA2s in rest of state areas recorded a decrease in their unemployment rate, compared with those in capital cities (31.6%).

-Mutual obligation requirements are tasks and activities that people agree to do while they are receiving certain types of income support, including the JobSeeker Payment and Youth Allowance (other) payment.
+Mutual obligation requirements are tasks and activities that people agree to undertake while they are receiving certain types of income support, including the JobSeeker Payment and Youth Allowance (other).
 From time-to-time, and for a range of reasons, these requirements can be suspended.
 During the September quarter 2021, for example, mutual obligation requirements were temporarily paused in areas affected by the Delta COVID-19 variant and associated lockdowns.
 More recently, mutual obligation requirements were suspended in various regions affected by flooding.

 The suspension of mutual obligation requirements can have an impact on the SALM data.
 This is because the ABS only considers someone to be unemployed if they are actively looking for work.
-When mutual obligation requirements are suspended, it is possible that some job seekers may not have undertaken the job search that they normally would have, in which case they would be considered to be not in the labour force rather than unemployed.
+When mutual obligation requirements are suspended, it is possible that some job seekers may not have undertaken the job search that they normally would have, in which case they would be classified as not in the labour force rather than unemployed.

 For more information on mutual obligation requirements, please see the Services Australia website.